Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 This is used for more relevant logging.

 ### Hides update nagging
-Updates are handled by WP-palvelu so your clients need to worry.
+Updates are handled by WP-palvelu so your clients don't need to worry about them.

 ### Uses nocache headers if the site is in development mode
 Makes development with clients so much easier.